 The Foundation is a member of this effort that supports several programs aimed at reducing homelessness including All Chicago, which leads coordination of homeless services across the city.
 The Foundation supports the creation of new units of affordable housing, particularly permanent supportive housing for vulnerable individuals and families.
 To learn more about Chicago Funders Together to End Homelessness, click here.

-The Foundation helps build thriving local communities through grants that support nonprofit, direct service providers dedicated to meeting the needs of low-income individuals and families throughout the islands.
-Today, the Foundation invests approximately $12 million annually in nonprofit organizations operating in Hawaiʻi that have a core focus on serving vulnerable individuals and families.
-The Foundation provides program, operating, and capital grants across its portfolios of Housing, Health, Jobs, Education, and Community Services (see How We Give).
+Today, the Foundation invests approximately $12 million annually in nonprofit organizations operating in Hawai‘i that have a core focus on serving vulnerable individuals and families, particularly in rural areas of the islands.
+The Foundation provides program, operating, and capital grants across its focus areas: Housing, Health, Jobs, Education, and Community Services (see How We Give).

 Interested in receiving our Hawaiʻi e-newsletter?
 Please click here to sign up.